PECOS-packages/PECOS/design/instr-program-rationale.md

 ## Space-time and visualization

-Resolved gadgets may expose coarse shapes and detailed portable realizations.
+Every instruction instance can be viewed as a cell with typed boundary ports and one or more possible space-time realizations.
+Resource and value wires enter and leave through those ports.
+A parent realization contains the child cells from its implementation body.
+Connections become world-lines, world-tubes, or shared boundary faces depending on whether they carry classical values, physical qubits, or extended QEC blocks.
+Local child coordinates and explicit placement transforms avoid forcing every reusable definition into one global coordinate system.

+This is intentionally a realization of a semantic call, not an intrinsic fixed shape on `InstrDef`: parameters, implementation selection, scheduling, and target mapping may change the volume.
+The representation should distinguish `Unplaced`, `Constrained`, and `Placed` states.
+Branches may produce a family or an envelope of possible volumes; bounded loops may retain a symbolic repeated cell; virtual frame updates may occupy zero volume.

-A renderer-independent `SpaceTimeView` can link calls, blocks, code elements, protocol resources, measurements, detectors, observables, and operations.
+A renderer-independent `SpaceTimeView` can link cells, ports, blocks, code elements, protocol resources, measurements, detectors, observables, and operations.
 It may show patch slices, 2+1D occupancy, hierarchy expansion, lifetimes, constraints, and symbolic versus mapped coordinates.
+The overview's space-time picture illustrates the coarse envelope and one level of expansion.

 Interactive rendering is deferred until semantic artifacts stabilize.
 Bevy is one possible optional viewer, not part of the core representation.